OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 * Now, kill and restart the app you want to monitor
 * Go to General > Settings > Introspy - Apps > Select the target app

 Once the target app has been selected, make sure it is running.
 If it is running, quit it and restart the app again.
 Make sure that your device is connected to your computer as we want to see the device logs that the Introspy analyzer will be logging.
 Also, open Xcode on your machine, go to Window -> Devices.
 Choose your device from the menu on the left and select Console.
-You will now be able to see the device logs, browsing the application(analyzer will work in the background and collect as much of information)
+You will now be able to see the device logs while browsing the application.
+Please note that analyzer will work in the background to collect the information.

 ###### Generating HTML Reports with Introspy